Gold Bar

 Young female student sitting on the floor feeling depressed outside on campus [936011660]

-When hiring a resident assistant (RA), there are a lot of boxes to check.
-RAs must be able to build relationships with residents, lead effectively, plan programming, enforce policies, and more — all while staying on top of their studies and balancing their social lives.
+Resident assistants (RAs), have a lot of boxes to check: build relationships with residents, lead effectively, plan programming, enforce policies, and more — all while staying on top of their studies and balancing their social lives.

 While rewarding, this role is demanding.
-To prevent RAs from burning out and leaving in the middle of the year, it’s important to do what you can to support them so they can support residents.
+To prevent RAs from burning out and taking on unnecessary stress, it’s important to support them so they can support their residents.
 One practical way to help reduce the burden of RAs’ day-to-day tasks is by taking the hassle out of managing keys, fobs, and access cards.
+Here are three ways to start:

 Digitize Routine Processes

-To alleviate the burden of daily tasks, start by digitizing and automating your key log with an automatic key and asset management system.
-That’ll cut down on lost keys and help ensure you have accurate access records.
+To incorporate technology into daily tasks, start by digitizing and automating your key log with an automatic key and asset management system.
+That’ll cut down on lost keys and help ensure you have accurate key access records.

-Then, consider what other processes you can digitize with that same system.
-That could include issuing supplies, submitting work orders, or accepting packages.
-Using a key and asset management system simplifies these tasks by automatically:
+Then, consider what processes you can digitize with that same system.
+That could include:

 Provide Thorough Training